 Finally, this information is true and accurate.
 A documented Yorkie is more expensive because its breeder paid for verification.
 It was a time-consuming and costly task.
 However, it is the safest option to ensure that you don’t have any problems in the future.
 Yorkies that are not registered may have hidden health issues.

 What is the average cost of Teacup Yorkies in the USA?

 Breeders use the term “teacup,” which is often used to raise the price of a puppy.
-However, this small dog will not meet the breed standard, and it will cost you hundreds, if not thousands, in vet bills.
-Teacup Yorkies can be sold online by breeders who want to profit from people who don’t know that they are not a breed.
+However, this small dog will not meet the breed standard and will cost you hundreds, if not thousands, in vet bills.
+Teacup Yorkies can be sold online by breeders who want to profit from people who don’t know they are not a breed.
 They can cost upwards of $2,500-$5,000.